sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 = Dependencies =

-This plugin requires an API Key from your chosen provider (Google Maps, Mapbox, or DistanceMatrix.ai).
+This plugin requires an API Key from your chosen provider (Google Maps, Mapbox, DistanceMatrix.ai, Geoapify, or HERE).

 **For Google Maps:**
 You need to have the **Routes API** enabled.